 What Each Program Is Actually Looking For

 Harvard HBS 2+2 wants coherence.
 The three essays are designed to assemble into a single picture of who you are: how you invest in others (leadership), how you think and learn (curiosity), and where you're going (career vision).
 The biggest mistake on HBS 2+2 is treating the three essays as three independent questions.
-They're not — they're three lenses on one person.
+They're not.
+They're three lenses on one person.

-HBS is specifically looking for demonstrated leadership — not in the abstract, but moments where you changed how someone else moved.
+HBS is specifically looking for demonstrated leadership, not in the abstract, but moments where you changed how someone else moved.
 The program has a strong case method culture, and they're selecting for people who can lead a room.

 Stanford GSB Deferred wants depth.
-Essay A — "What matters most to you, and why?" — is a uniquely personal question that asks applicants to go further inward than any other essay in deferred MBA admissions.
+Essay A ("What matters most to you, and why?") is a uniquely personal question that asks applicants to go further inward than any other essay in deferred MBA admissions.
 Stanford wants to understand who you are at the core before they evaluate what you want to do.

 GSB also sits inside Silicon Valley and has the highest concentration of founders and venture investors of any MBA program.
-The culture rewards people who are building something — not just people who have a clear career ladder in mind.
+The culture rewards people who are building something, not just people who have a clear career ladder in mind.

 This is where the programs diverge most concretely.

 HBS network is strongest in: private equity, management consulting (MBB), general management at large corporations, and global brand recognition.
-HBS is the most recognized MBA globally — that recognition creates access in markets and industries where the brand name travels (family offices, international firms, C-suite at major corporations).
+HBS is the most recognized MBA globally.
+That recognition creates access in markets and industries where the brand name travels (family offices, international firms, C-suite at major corporations).

 Stanford GSB network is strongest in: venture capital, growth equity, technology company leadership, and entrepreneurship.
 The West Coast VC ecosystem treats Stanford GSB graduates as a de facto in-group.
 If you want to work in venture capital after your MBA, Stanford's network access is genuinely different from any other program, including HBS.

-Practical decision rule: If you want to be a PE investor, consultant at MBB, or work in global brand management — HBS's network is marginally stronger.
-If you want to work in tech, VC, or found a company — Stanford's is.
+Practical decision rule: If you want to be a PE investor, consultant at MBB, or work in global brand management, HBS's network is marginally stronger.
+If you want to work in tech, VC, or found a company, Stanford's is.

 The Essay Difficulty Difference